ReflectionHLE/ReflectionHLE/README.md

 - The Catacomb Abyss v1.24 source code release.
 - The Catacomb Armageddon v1.02 source code release.
 - The Catacomb Apocalypse v1.01 source code release.
-- The DBOPL emulator from the DOSBox project.
+- The Nuked OPL3 emulator from Nuke.YKT.
+(DOSBox' DBOPL was originally used.)
 - A CRC-32 implementation.
 - unlzexe v0.8.
 - depklite, a modification (mostly a C port) of ExeUnpacker from OpenTESArena.